 QWERTY keyboard Keyboards make composing and editing text and e-mail messages much easier than a keypad does.
 Some phones have keyboards that try to save space by having some letters, numbers, and symbols share a key.
 Those "condensed" keyboards, though still more convenient than a keypad, are not quite as easy to handle as full QWERTY keyboards.

-Document editing All smart phones, and some conventional cell phones, allow you to review documents.
+Document editing Smart phones allow you to review documents, spreadsheets, and more.
 Some models add the convenience of creating, deleting, and editing them out of the box.

 Music player Indicates the phone has a built-in MP3 player.
 Most players have full capabilities, allowing you to sort or view tracks according to genre, album or artist, playlists, etc. They also typically have more than one playback option, such as repeat and shuffle.
 The small number of phones that lack these convenient features are rather cumbersome to use.